n8sOrganization/local-chat-assistant/README.md

 # Local Chat Assistant
-Run a chat assistant locally (no internet connection required)
+Run a chat assistant locally (no internet connection required after model is pulled and serving)
 <br><br>